-If you are installing the software from disc, mount the appropriate disc if it is not already mounted.
+If you are installing the software from disc, mount the disc, if it is not already mounted.

-Some platforms automatically mount discs when you insert them into the drive.
+Some platforms automatically mount the disc when you insert it into the drive.
 If the disc does not mount automatically, see Appendix A for platform-specific information about mounting it.

-- 2. If necessary, log in as the Oracle software owner user (oracle) and set the DISPLAY environment variable. - To start the Installer, enter the following commands where directory\path is the CD-ROM mount point directory or the path of the client directory on the DVD-ROM:
+- If necessary, log in as the Oracle software owner user (oracle) and set the DISPLAY environment variable. - To start the Installer, complete one of the following steps depending on the location of the installation files: - If the installation files are on disc, enter commands similar to the following, where directory\path is the CD-ROM mount point directory or the path of the client directory on the DVD-ROM:

 '''

 $ cd /tmp

-$ /directory path/runInstaller
+$ /directory_path/runInstaller

 '''